ricardoquesada/bluepad32/docs/plat_arduino.md

 But there is catch:

-* It only works on ESP-IDF v5.0 or newer
+* It only works using ESP-IDF (in particular version v4.4)
 * Arduino IDE is not supported yet, but you can use [Visual Studio Code + ESP-IDF plugin][vscode-plugin] (highly recommended!)

 Are you still interested ?
 Good, then you must follow these instructions: